What dB Should Vocals Be in A Mix?

 An EDM track will necessitate balance between your vocals, synths and other instruments, while an acoustic, singer songwriter track will put vocals front and center.

 While there are decisions you'll make, guided by the genre or style you're working in, remember that the decision is ultimately yours.
 If the song calls for buried vocals, do it, if it calls for distorted, frequency hogging screams, do it, serve the song, not the technique.

-While Genre tends to be a bigger factor, artistic decision is the one that’s more important.
+While Genre tends to be a bigger factor, the artistic decision is the one that's more important.
 After all, you want to make unique music right?

-When usually you don’t want to have your vocals sound disconnected from the song, or buried in the mix, sometimes, that’s exactly you want to do.
+When usually you don't want to have your vocals sound disconnected from the song, or buried in the mix, sometimes, that's exactly what you want to do.

 We can use the negatives of these decisions, to our advantage.
 In a standard mix, you would try to stay away from buried vocals, because they draw too much close attention to a part of your mix you don't want attention to be paid to.

 Before the main part of the song, Marcioz inserts a quiet vocal, separate from anything else in the mix.
-The vocal is in the back of the mix, and serves to lower your perceived threshold of loudness.
+The vocal is in the back of the mix and serves to lower your perceived threshold of loudness.